BLOG

 “Sustaining and nourishing community means sustaining and thinking through the lifecycle, community, and environmental consequences of every material and product.”
 3SIX0 Architects

-In our consultation for a healthier building, we aimed to address the legacy of Providence’s industrial past, particularly the heavy metals left in the soil and waterways from the city’s early 20-th century jewelry manufacturing industry.
-While multiple civic efforts are underway to remediate these environmental challenges, we sought to create a ballast by supporting the creation of a building that actively contributes to community health.
-The collaboration with all building stakeholders was crucial to successfully constructing and maintaining a healthy building.
+To begin our consultation to create a healthier building, we examined the legacy of Providence’s industrial past, particularly the heavy metals left in the soil and waterways from the city’s early 20th-century jewelry manufacturing industry.
+While multiple civic efforts are underway to remediate these environmental challenges, we wanted to create a ballast by supporting the creation of a building that actively contributes to community health.
+Continuous collaboration with all building stakeholders was crucial to successfully constructing and maintaining a healthy building.

 Building for the Future: a Healthier, Low-Carbon Design